 Are Hard Hat Color Codes Required?

-The Occupational Safety and Health Administration (OSHA) does not provide color standards for hard hats.
-It is up to each employer and agency to select which colors are for which job titles and tasks.
+No. The Occupational Safety and Health Administration (OSHA) does not provide color standards for hard hats.
+It is up to each employer to select which colors are for which job titles and tasks.

 If you look around at any construction or building site, you will find different colored hard hats being worn by teams and individual workers.
 There is a well-defined purpose to this and many visitors to job sites or those unfamiliar with the hard hat color code may be wondering about it.
-If you are a newly hired worker, you will become aware of the color code fairly quickly and the reasons for it will be obvious.
+If you are a newly hired worker, you will become aware of the color code fairly quickly.

 Hard hats come in a variety of colors, including: